GiuseppeMP/udemy-modern-react-with-redux/README.md

 > Today have a discution in communitty about create the support of 'class' inside JSX.

-## 16. Referencing JS Variables in JSX.
+## lecture 16.
+Referencing JS Variables in JSX.

 We can reffer js variables or functions in JSX using {} (brackets).